pradeephubgit/appsignal-docs/source/elixir/instrumentation/tagging.html.md

 This key accepts nested objects and will result in the following block on a Incident Sample page for both Exception and Performance samples formatted as JSON.

 ![custom_data](/assets/images/screenshots/sample_data/custom_data.png)

+-> **Note**: The "params", "session_data" or "environment" will be overwritten at the end of the request in Plug and Phoenix applications.
+We recommend using "custom_data" instead.